yeasy/learning_pickleball/01_background_en.md

 By the 1980s, pickleball had gradually gained popularity across the United States.
 In 1984, the United States Amateur Pickleball Association (USAPA, now known as USA Pickleball) was established.
 That same year, the first official rulebook was published, further standardizing the sport.

-At the same time, paddle technique continued to evolve.
+At the same time, paddle technology continued to evolve.
 In 1984, Arlen Paranto, a Boeing engineer, developed the first high-performance pickleball paddle using composite materials (fiberglass and a honeycomb core).
 The introduction of these materials made pickleball more professional and accelerated its development.

 By 1990, pickleball had spread to all 50 states in the U.S. Around 2000, the sport was introduced into school physical education programs, further expanding its audience.